BDC Hamburger Icon

 The next phase of the recruitment process involves the hiring manager interviewing prospective candidates.
 They should ask competency-based interview questions and evaluate whether the candidate would be a good fit for the team and company culture.
 This stage may consist of one or more rounds of interviews.
 During this phase, you will want to contact the candidate’s references.

-5. Selecting a candidate and extending an offer
+5. Select a candidate, and extend an offer.

 After you interview and evaluate each candidate, select the one you think would be the best fit.
 Draft an offer letter, and extend it to the potential employee.

-Inform the applicants you did not select that you have chosen another candidate, and thank them for their time.
-End on a high note; you never know if you may want to reconsider hiring this candidate if your primary candidate doesn’t accept your offer or at any point in the future.
+Inform the unselected applicants that you have chosen another candidate, and thank them for their time.
+End on a high note; you never know if you’ll want to reconsider hiring this candidate if your primary candidate doesn’t accept your offer or at any point in the future.

 When the candidate accepts your job offer, the final step is the hiring and onboarding process.
-This step is usually handled by your company’s HR professionals to ensure the new employee signs all the necessary employment paperwork and is integrated into your business in accordance with labor and employment laws.
+This step is usually handled by your company’s human resources professionals to ensure the new employee signs all of the necessary employment paperwork and is integrated into your business in accordance with labor and employment laws.

 What are some recruitment best practices?